HOPE's Mobile Health Units

 HOPE's Two Mobile Health Units

-In 2014, HOPE inaugurated its first Mobile Health Unit with the cooperation of Asia Petroleum Limited.
+In 2014, HOPE inaugurated its first Mobile Health Unit in HUB, Balochistan with the cooperation of Asia Petroleum Limited.
 Due to the successful effort, another unit was set up in 2015.
 Each Mobile Health Unit is responsible for covering the same 10 villages every week.
 Doctors from Karachi staff these Mobile Health on a rotational basis.
 The doctors set up “clinics” in the houses of community volunteers and treat the underserved population, mainly women and children.
 Medicines and treatments are provided free of charge.

 HOPE’s Mobile Health Unit vehicles are equipped with trackers, courtesy of APL.
 These units allow HOPE to keep track of what areas have been serviced and improve efficiency.
 Other services provided by the Mobile Health Units include: